IRM-003: Data Protection of University Information

 - observe requirements for confidentiality and privacy, including policy IRM-012: Privacy and Confidentiality of University Information; and

 - present the data accurately in any use.

 The University and its users must comply with applicable local, state, and federal laws and regulations.

 Investigations and/or urgent business needs sometimes require the collection of electronic communications and files that have been stored on University systems by employees or students.
 Access to electronically stored information (ESI) will only be done with proper approvals from authorizing University and Medical Center officials, as detailed in policy IRM-012: Privacy and Confidentiality of University Information.

-Highly sensitive data must be securely encrypted on any electronic device or media, and while in transit to/from any electronic device or media, according to encryption methods recommended by the:
+Highly sensitive data must be securely encrypted on any individual-use electronic device or media, and while in transit to/from any electronic device or media, according to encryption methods recommended by the: